nyarla/gotosocial-modified/.github/README.md

 - Improve federation compatibility by opt-out `AUTHORIZED_FETCH` mode.
   - this feature makes better federation between that doesn's support `AUTHORIZED_FETCH` by default.
   - but it makes weaken to gotosocial privacy guard.
+- Keep remote emojis forever to media cache
+  - this feature is just for me

 ##### Configurations

 - `kalaclista-allowed-unauthorized-get` (default: false)
   - turn off to `AUTHORIZED_FETCH` compatible mode.
+- `kalaclista-keep-emojis-forever` (default: false)
+  - keep remote emojis to media cache forver

 #### Quick hacks